KME/draft-moriarty-rats-posture-assessment/draft-moriarty-rats-posture-assessment.md

 # Policy and Measurement Set Definitions

 This document defines EAT claims in the JWT [RFC7519] and CWT [RFC8392] registries to provide attestation to a set of verified claims within a defined grouping.
 The trustworthiness will be conveyed on original verified evidence as well as the attestation on the grouping.
-The claims provide the additional information needed for an EAT to convey compliance to a defined policy or measurement set to a system or application collecting evidence on policy and measurement assurance, for instance a governance, risk, and compliance (GRC) system.
+The claims provide the additional information needed for an EAT to convey compliance to a defined policy or measurement set to a system or application collecting evidence on policy and measurement assurance, for instance a Governance, Risk, and Compliance (GRC) system.

 | Claim | Long Name                  | Claim Description                | Format |
 |-------|----------------------------|----------------------------------|--------|